 The executive staff of the Board also serves as your staff as Consortium members.
-Their role is to make sure that you are informed of the actions of the Board and that the Board is aware of any concerns or issues that you may have regarding workforce services.
+Their role is to make sure that you are informed of actions and legislation of our state and federal governments, the actions of the Board and that the Board is aware of any concerns or issues that you may have regarding decisions of the board and workforce services.